llllkkkk0/kexinlin/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD candidate at The Business School at Worcester Polytechnic Institute (WPI).
+I am a PhD candidate at the Business School at Worcester Polytechnic Institute (WPI).
 I hold a Master's degree in Management Science and Engineering from the University of Science.
 My research interests include sustainability and big data analytics, with work published in journals such as Computers & Industrial Engineering and the Journal of Cleaner Production.
 My current research focuses on developing big data performance evaluation and benchmarking tools for blockchain technology and its applications.